Herdsman45/Star-Scoper/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Star Scoper OCR, please submit an issue with the label "security" on our GitHub repository.
+If you discover a security vulnerability within Star Scoper, please submit an issue with the label "security" on our GitHub repository.

 We take security issues seriously and will address them promptly.